Oliphan/WebcamFixer/README.txt

 such as the Logitech c920 and c922 where their driver forgets the Low Light Compensation setting set in the crossbar.

-In order to make the tool run on startup simply put a shortcut to it in the windows startup folder.
+In order to make the tool run on startup simply put a shortcut to WebcamFixer.exe it in the windows startup folder.
 It should turn Low Light Compensation off for you.

 Please note that sometimes it will take a second or two for the setting to kick in after you start up an application that uses the webcam (e.g. OBS).